-Igbo quit notice: South was developed with resources from the North – NEF - Nigeria Today
+Igbo quit notice: South was developed with resources from the North – NEFš - Nigeria Today

 Also speaking, a former governor of Anambra State, Dr. Chukwuemeka Ezeife said: “I don’t see Northern Elders supporting the statement of the youths who called the Igbo unprintable names.
 Ango Abdullahi has been difficult to understand.
 He was the one who said the North was ready for Nigeria’s disintegration, only God knows if he thought about the consequence of that to the ordinary northerner not feudal people like him.
 The statement is illegitimate.
 That is a wrong reaction and I believe that common sense will prevail eventually.
 I know that Northern Elders Forum consists of sagacious politicians like Maitama Sule, Justice Mamman Nasir, Tanko Yakassai and many others, who will not make such remark.
 Igbos should be calm and fear not because eventually, the will of God will prevail.”

-The post Igbo quit notice: South was developed with resources from the North – NEF appeared first on Vanguard News.
+The post Igbo quit notice: South was developed with resources from the North – NEFš appeared first on Vanguard News.

 This post was syndicated from Vanguard News.
 Click here to read the full text on the original website.